 To meet the challenge, the Foundation has adopted a funding allocation model that is reflective of, and responsive to, the diverse conservation needs and priorities of each province.
-The funding allocation model, developed by the Central Advisory

-Committee, allows for a base allocation to each province that can be supplemented according to a rational funding formula that considers:
+The funding allocation model, developed by the Scientific Advisory Committee, allows for a base allocation to each province that can be supplemented according to a funding formula that provides a base allocation of \$50,000 for each province and \$50,000 for scientific projects, with the balance distributed according to the formula.
+The allocation formula consists of the following factors: